 Budapest was a European Christmas destination that really took me by surprise.
 It’s an absolutely beautiful city with friendly locals that really comes alive during the holiday season.
 Budapest has one of the most amazing Christmas markets I have ever seen.
 The main market is required to only carry handmade products and they are all very affordable.
 I bought most of my kids’ Christmas presents at this market last year.
 You can learn more about Budapest here.

 Courmayeur is nestled in the Alps, in Italy’s smallest region the Aosta Valley.
 Christmas is almost invariably a snow-covered affair with lots of visitors taking to the slopes to ski.
 Of course, if you aren’t a skier there’s still lots for you to do.
 Christmas Eve sees a giant celebration in the Town Square and Rhémy de Nöel, the Chimney Sweep Santa Claus of Courmayeur, makes a special appearance.
 Find the best places to spend Christmas in Italy here when you visit!

 There is a giant Christmas Tree festooned with lights that sit in the center of the square, and there is a host of shops and restaurants for you to try.
 The town retains a traditional alpine charm that adds all the more to the atmosphere.
 You could go snowshoeing or cross-country skiing in beautiful Val Ferret, or get some elevated views of the Mont Blanc Massif by traveling up the famous rotating Skyway Monte Bianco Cable Car.

-If you want to relax, head to the Thermal Spas at nearby village Pre-Saint Didier.
+If you want to relax, head to the Thermal Spas at the nearby village Pre-Saint Didier.
 You can sit in a giant outdoor Jacuzzi, taking in the mountainous views while surrounded by snow!
 Just half an hour away is the region’s capital, Aosta, and you can visit their traditional Christmas Market, Marché Vert Noël, set in the grounds of an ancient Roman Theatre.

 From A Girl and Her Dog on the Road

 Edinburgh, Scotland is so magical at Christmas time.
 I’d say it’s right up there with London for me.
 You can, of course, wander the festively lit streets and take in all the decor and visit the Christmas markets around the city.
 Edinburgh also has some fun rides brought into Princes Street Gardens which kids and adults of any age will love.
-Treat yourself to a holiday afternoon tea at the Dome with over the top Christmas decorations and treats!
+Treat yourself to a holiday afternoon tea at the Dome with over-the-top Christmas decorations and treats!

 While many places in Italy may not feel as festive as the northern parts of Europe, like Germany, Florence still has that yuletide charm with Christmas trees in many piazzas and also a creche, or nativity, in and around the cathedrals of the city.
 Florence also has a great Christmas Market and lights display!